 Nonspecific lower airway defenses, including cough and mucociliary clearance, prevent infection in airspaces.
 Specific lower airway defenses include various pathogen-specific immune mechanisms, including IgA and IgG opsonization, antimicrobial peptides, anti-inflammatory effects of surfactant, phagocytosis by alveolar macrophages, and T-cell–mediated immune responses.
 These mechanisms protect most people against infection.

 Specific pathogens causing pneumonia cannot be found in up to 50% of patients, even with extensive diagnostic investigation, primarily because of the limitations of currently available diagnostic tests and the difficulty of obtaining adequate deep lung (alveolar) samples.
-But because pathogens and outcomes tend to be similar in patients in similar settings and with similar risk factors, pneumonias can be categorized as
+But because pathogens and outcomes tend to be similar in patients in similar settings and with similar risk factors, it is clinically useful to categorize pneumonias as

-Occurring in immunocompromised patients Pneumonia in Immunocompromised Patients Pneumonia in immunocompromised patients is often caused by unusual pathogens but may also be caused by the same pathogens that cause community-acquired pneumonia.
-Symptoms and signs depend on... read more , including patients with human immunodeficiency virus (HIV) infection (see Pneumocystis jirovecii Pneumonia Pneumocystis jirovecii Pneumonia Pneumocystis jirovecii is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those receiving systemic... read more )
+Occurring in immunocompromised patients Pneumonia in Immunocompromised Patients Pneumonia in immunocompromised patients is often caused by unusual pathogens that otherwise have limited virulence; it may also be caused by the same pathogens that cause pneumonia in immunocompetent... read more , including patients with human immunodeficiency virus (HIV) infection (see Pneumocystis jirovecii Pneumonia Pneumocystis jirovecii Pneumonia Pneumocystis jirovecii, an atypical fungus, is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those... read more )

-Aspiration pneumonia Aspiration Pneumonitis and Pneumonia Aspiration pneumonitis and pneumonia are caused by inhaling toxic and/or irritant substances, usually gastric contents, into the lungs.
-Chemical pneumonitis, bacterial pneumonia, or airway obstruction... read more , which occurs when large volumes of upper airway or gastric secretions enter into the lungs
+Aspiration pneumonia Aspiration Pneumonitis and Pneumonia Aspiration pneumonitis and pneumonia are caused by inhaling toxic and/or irritant substances, most commonly large volumes of upper airway secretions or gastric contents, into the lungs.
+Chemical... read more , which occurs when large volumes of upper airway or gastric secretions enter into the lungs

 These categorizations allow treatment to be selected empirically.